alltagshack/ImageSms/Readme.md

   - **sliders to change size and compression**
   - calculte how many bytes/sms it will be
 - share **location**
   - there is a location button next to the cam button.
-It tries for 5s to get GPS location.
+It tries to get a single GPS location.
   - sends GEO position in a single sms
+  - **primitive offline preview of the very next 3 cities**
+  - received GEO message:
-  - a long press on a reveived GEO mime message opens the position in a map application
+    - long press: opens location in your map application
+    - short click: primitive offline preview with 3 city names next to the location
 - share an **UTF-8 text**
 - uses "share to" for file access
   - handles **txt**, png, webp, gif and jpeg (unknown are send/stored as .bin files)